BigWizzo/html-css-capstone/README.md

 ### The Project has the following pages

 > the Home page, with a menu link to the about page, tickets, and the schedule page
-> the about page
-> the tickets page
-> the schedule page

 ### Responsive Design with emphasis on